rish987/trackswitch-manuform/README.md

 #### Repositioning the MCU Holder Cutout

-If you change the possiton of the above-home-row keys, you'll probably also have to change the position of the MCU holder cutout.
+If you change the position of the above-home-row keys, you'll probably also have to change the position of the MCU holder cutout.
 When rendering the case walls with `testing` set to `true`, it will also render a ghost of the MCU holder to help you position it properly.